Chapter 5: The Boy Dies

 least four or five grunts who were badly wounded for every soldier

-an assault.
+one died each time he tried something.
 Many others were badly wounded.

 Just before darkness fell on January 20, 1967